top of page

 Great progress has been made to reduce the impact of bovine TB in New Zealand, but there’s more to do to finish the job.

-The 2025 TB Plan Review proposes tackling the remaining highly-infected possum 'hot spots' so we can achieve TB freedom in both livestock and possums by 2040.
+The 2025 TB Plan Review proposed tackling the remaining highly-infected possum 'hot spots' so we can achieve TB freedom in both livestock and possums by 2040.
 Read the full Proposal for Consultation here.

 New Zealand is well on the way to the goal of eradicating TB.

-But, the Review says that while the disease remains in the possum population, there will continue to be outbreaks of reinfection in the country's herds.
+But, the Review said that while the disease remains in the possum population, there will continue to be outbreaks of reinfection in the country's herds.

 The Plan's Governance Group